 You’ll get much better results if you approach it this way: “Are you open to some feedback?”
 Wait for a yes, then: “I would really appreciate it if we could be more of a team around the house.
 Can I count on you to take the trash out on Thursday nights?”
 Doesn’t that sound a million times better than: “You forgot to take the trash out AGAIN!
 I feel like I do everything around here.”

 This may all sound easy . . . but in reality effective communication in the home takes a lot of practice, so don’t get discouraged!
-It takes a huge amount of soul searching to become an emotionally intelligent, compassionate communicator.
+It takes a huge amount of soul searching to become an emotionally intelligent person who implements compassionate communication.
+It requires an inward journey in search for your Sense of Self, your authentic Self.

 Curious about your communication style and emotional intelligence?

-Take this quiz to check in with your Sense of Self!
+Take our quiz for parents to check in with your Sense of Self!